sabman/aicasts.com/e2eml.school/001-numpy/04-code-vectorization.md

 ```

 ```
-0.20328883299953304
+0.2895150170006673
 ```

 ## Uniform vectorization

-Simplist form of vectorization.
+Simplest form of vectorization.
 Where all elements share the same computation at every iteration of processing the vector.
 Game of Life is a good example.

+> The universe of the Game of Life is an infinite two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, live or dead.
+Every cell interacts with its eight neighbours, which are the cells that are directly horizontally, vertically, or diagonally adjacent.
+At each step in time, the following transitions occur:

+> - Any live cell with fewer than two live neighbours dies, as if by needs caused by underpopulation.
+> - Any live cell with more than three live neighbours dies, as if by overcrowding.
+> - Any live cell with two or three live neighbours lives, unchanged, to the next generation.
+> - Any dead cell with exactly three live neighbours becomes a live cell.

 We can implement the Game of Life rules and steps as follows: